 City Hall North Parking Lot (corner of Westminster Blvd. & All American Way)

 Community Services Parking Lot (corner of Jackson Street & Westminster Blvd)

 - parking continues to be free to the public after 5:30 p.m.

 - Students may park in the County Juror Parking Lot at no charge in predesignated stalls throughout the day and the entire lot is open after 3:00 pm

 - These lots are not monitored by Coastline College Safety Officers they are the responsibility of the City of Westminster

-- If parking permit is not visible on the vehicle citation is issued by the City of Westminster
+- If parking permit is not visible on the vehicle, you are subject to a citation from the City of Westminster